 Theatre fires were a big problem in the 1800s.
 Some fires happened after hours when theatres were closed, but fires also occurred when people were in the building, on stage, or seated in the auditorium.
 Fires with people present were the most worrisome as lives were endangered and people were often injured or killed.

-The first idea of a balloon being filled with hydrogen was made by Joseph Black, a nineteenth century Scottish physician and chemist.
-His idea later helped to bring about the first recorded manned flight made by the Montgolfier brothers on 21 November 1783.
+The first air hot balloon of manned flight occurred in a balloon belonging to the Montgolfier brothers on 21 November 1783.
 This flight left from the garden of the Château de la Muette in the Bois de Boulogne with pilots, Jean-François Pilâtre de Rozier and François Laurent d’Arlandes, and covered about 5½ miles in 25 minutes.
+It landed between windmills on the Butte-aux-Cailles.

 Sunday, 8 May 1842, was the day scheduled to honor Louis Philippe I in the Gardens of Versailles.
 Among other things, waterworks and fireworks were scheduled.
 About 5:30pm, after the waterworks finished, many attendees went to the Versailles Left Bank Railroad to depart for home.
 The train was unusually long that day.
 It consisted of at least 17 carriages and 3 engines, two up front and one in the rear.